Improved Longevity: Stay Active and Connected

 Improved Longevity: Stay Active and Connected, Experts Say

 The potential health impact of loneliness is alarming, especially for older adults.
 People who are lonely convey negativity or push others away because of perceived rejection, which only reinforces their isolation.
-For total health – body, mind, and spirit – seniors must be active at seeking out social interaction.
+For total health – body, mind, and spirit – seniors must be active in seeking out social interaction.
 Dr. Robert Mirsky, Chief Medical Officer for Aetna Medicare, helps seniors live the life they want to live at home and in their communities.
 He shares some great tips to help you stay socially and emotionally healthy.

 Get Connected

 Many programs exist to help seniors connect.
 Local senior centers, for example, have daily planned activities and put their calendar of events online.
-Activities might include a chess club, book club, or fun day trips just to name a few.
+Activities might include a chess club, a book club, or fun day trips, just to name a few.
 See if anything interests you and keep an open mind as you brainstorm ways to connect.
 Look for volunteer opportunities with your church or community.
 Check the library for teaching programs or free courses.
 If they offer technology classes, this could help you connect with grandkids and family from a distance.
 Losing interest in socialization is common as we grow older.
 However, the negative outcomes and mortality rates from isolation are far too great to stay in that mindset.
-Question your assumptions and if possible seek behavioral therapy to help you identify negative patterns in your life that could be keeping you from feeling joy.
+Question your assumptions, and if possible, seek behavioral therapy to help you identify negative patterns in your life that could be keeping you from feeling joy.

 Get Active

 Start by making a list of physical activities that you enjoy doing.
 Do you like hiking, taking a group exercise class, or golfing?
 Senior centers have group activities like yoga or pickleball that get you active and meet new people.
-According to research, participation in the popular fitness program, SilverSneakers, has shown to improve health outcomes by reducing loneliness and isolation by 20-25%.
-SilverSneakers also hosts classes called “Beyond the Gym,” at community centers, churches, parks, and also offers online classes.
+According to research, participation in the popular fitness program, SilverSneakers, has been shown to improve health outcomes by reducing loneliness and isolation by 20-25%.
+SilverSneakers also hosts classes called “Beyond the Gym” at community centers, churches, and parks, and also offers online classes.
 Adopting a pet can also open opportunities for activity and interacting with others.
 Studies have proven that pet ownership reduces loneliness and stress while improving overall well-being and happiness.
-Check out the Seniors for Seniors program which places senior pets with senior citizens.
+Check out the Seniors for Seniors program, which places senior pets with senior citizens.

-Got Life Insurance Questions?
+Life Insurance Questions?

 Get affordable life insurance quotes by clicking here.